Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

 Siphon

-Siphon is one of the coolest ways to brew coffee but also one of the trickiest, which is why visiting a Starbucks Reserve Roastery and having a coffee master do it for you is so great!
+Siphon is one of the coolest ways to brew coffee, but also one of the trickiest, which is why visiting a Starbucks Reserve Roastery and having a coffee master do it for you is such a great experience.

 Espresso